niti/niti.github.io/about.md

 </p>

 <p>
-  I recently graduated from the University of Virginia with a B.S. in Computer Science and Engineering Business.
+  I graduated from the University of Virginia with a B.S. in Computer Science and Engineering Business in May of 2016.
   I've previously interned at Tesla Motors, and the CIA and worked with Microsoft as a Student Partner and Clarifai as a Clarifai Champion.
 </p>